Spacetime: Conservation laws

 In physics, conservation laws state that certain particular measurable properties of an isolated physical system do not change as the system evolves over time.
 In 1915, Emmy Noether discovered that underlying each conservation law is a fundamental symmetry of nature.
-The fact that physical processes don't care where in space they take place (space translation symmetry) yields conservation of momentum, the fact that such processes don't care when they take place (time translation symmetry) yields conservation of energy, and so on.
+The fact that physical processes do not care where in space they take place (space translation symmetry) yields conservation of momentum, the fact that such processes do not care when they take place (time translation symmetry) yields conservation of energy, and so on.
 In this section, we examine the Newtonian views of conservation of mass, momentum and energy from a relativistic perspective.

 Total momentum

 To understand how the Newtonian view of conservation of momentum needs to be modified in a relativistic context, we examine the problem of two colliding bodies limited to a single dimension.

 In Newtonian mechanics, two extreme cases of this problem may be distinguished yielding mathematics of minimum complexity: